MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 ## Monad Transformers

 We have seen how monads can help handling IO actions, Maybe, lists, and state.
 With monads providing a common way to use such useful general-purpose tools, a natural thing we might want to do is using the capabilities of several monads at once.
 For instance, a function could use both I/O and Maybe exception handling.
 While a type like `IO (Maybe a)` would work just fine, it would force us to do pattern matching within `IO` do-blocks to extract values, something that the `Maybe` monad was meant to spare us from.
-Sounds like a lot of pain, right?!
+Sounds like a dead end, right?!

 Luckily, we have monad transformers that can be used to combine monads in this way, save us time, and make the code easier to read.